gatsby-uc/gatsby-source-strapi/README.md

 #### Dynamic zones

+To query dynamic zones, , write a query using [inline GraphQL fragments](https://graphql.org/learn/queries/#inline-fragments).

-To query dynamic zones use the following query:
+You can use the following query:

 ```graphql
 {